YashChopda/COMP30040_YashChopda/README.md

 	gcc -E <file> -DBMC=CBMC -I <bmc path> -DREALIZATION=<r> - DPROPERTY=<prp> -DX_SIZE =<k> > <output file>

-where <file> is the original controller implementation file to be verified, <prp> is the property to be verified, <r> is the realisation form, <k>is the verification bound, <bmc path> is the path of bmc folder of dsverifierv2.0.3 and <output file> is the resulting preprocessed c file which will be used to verify using CBMC v5.10.
+where file is the original controller implementation file to be verified, prp is the property to be verified, r is the realisation form, k is the verification bound, 'bmc path' is the path of bmc folder of dsverifierv2.0.3 and output file is the resulting preprocessed c file which will be used to verify using CBMC v5.10.

 Properties:
 LIMITCYCLE, STABILITY, OVERFLOW.